-Applicants are limited to state and local law enforcement agencies and nonprofit victim service organizations with a demonstrated established relationship and capacity to successfully partner among themselves and key stakeholders to support an enhanced approach to identifying, rescuing, and assisting victims of all forms of human trafficking.
+Applicants are limited to state, local, and tribal law enforcement agencies and nonprofit victim service organizations with a demonstrated established relationship and capacity to successfully partner among themselves and key stakeholders to support an enhanced approach to identifying, rescuing, and assisting victims of all forms of human trafficking.
 Applicants will only be eligible to apply if their application is made in conjunction with an application from a law enforcement agency or a victim service organization.
 Recipients of awards under this solicitation must be located in the community, jurisdiction, or geographic area specified in the application.
-Grantees currently receiving human trafficking funding from BJA and OVC are eligible to apply for this funding.
-(See "Eligibility," page 4)
+Grantees currently receiving human trafficking funding from BJA or OVC are eligible to apply for this funding.
+(See "Eligibility," page 4, for further information.)